Vista-IOT/Docs/README.md

 ## 📝 About

-This repository contains the source code for the Vista-IOT documentation website, built with Jekyll and hosted on GitHub Pages.
+This repository contains the complete documentation for the Vista IoT Gateway Platform, built with Jekyll and hosted on GitHub Pages.
+The platform provides a self-contained alternative to commercial solutions like Advantech Edge Link Studio.

 ## 🚀 Local Development